 NATS is being deployed globally by thousands of companies, spanning innovative use-cases including: microservice architectures, cloud native applications and IoT messaging.
 It is being adopted by organizations such as Apcera, Apporeto, Baidu, Bridgevine, Capital One, Clarifai, Cloud Foundry, Comcast, Ericsson, Faber, Fission, General Electric (GE), Greta, HTC, Logimethods, Netlify, Pex, Pivotal, Platform9, Rapidloop, Samsung, Sendify, Sensay, StorageOS, VMware Acadiant, Weaveworks and Workiva.

 NATS was created by Derek Collison, founder and CEO at Synadia in response to the market need for a simple and high performance messaging solution.
 The Synadia team maintains the NATS Server (written in Go), NATS Streaming and clients written in Go, Python, Ruby, Node.js, Elixir, Java, NGINX, C and C#.
 The community has contributed a growing list of libraries, including Arduino, Rust, Lua, PHP, Perl and more.
 NATS is also available as a hosted solution, NATS Cloud.
+(Update: NATS Cloud has been sunsetted in lieu of NGS)

 “Today’s cloud native landscape emphasizes scalability and total flexibility, emphasizing the need to transfer data between processes quickly, reliably and securely,” said Chris Aniszczyk, COO of Cloud Native Computing Foundation and VP of Developer Relations at The Linux Foundation.
 “Messaging was born to address this.
 In its contribution to CNCF, NATS fills a gap for a mature, cloud native messaging solution – the broad client coverage and simplicity of the protocol will make support for and integration with with future cloud native systems straightforward.”